NathanBiette/EpicDungeonQuest/README.md

 ### How to use an ability?

 The Dungeon Master determines which ability to use and if there are any penalty on your roll.
 To use an ability, roll 1d100.
-If you score below your ability score, your action succeeds.
+If you score below your ability score, your action succeeds.<br>
 If there is a penalty on the roll, subtract the penalty to your ability score

-Example:
+Example:<br>
-Player : I attack my opponent with my sword
+Player : I attack my opponent with my sword<br>
-DM : Alrigth, strength test with 20 penalty
+DM : Alrigth, strength test with 20 penalty<br>
 Player’s strength is 64.
-64 – 20 = 44, player must roll below 44 to succeed.
+64 – 20 = 44, player must roll below 44 to succeed.<br>

-If you roll 96 or above, this is an epic fail, with consequences for you and your teammates.
+If you roll 96 or above, this is an epic fail, with consequences for you and your teammates.<br>
-If you roll 5 or below, this is an epic success and you succeed in the most difficult actions.
+If you roll 5 or below, this is an epic success and you succeed in the most difficult actions.<br>

 ### How to determine my ability scores?